How To Grow, Harvest, And Cook With Parsley

 Use And Storage

 If possible, cut Parsley for the kitchen early in the morning or late afternoon.
 Use it immediately or store it for the day or a little longer in a jar of water.
 Unlike Basil, which turns black in the refrigerator, Parsley can be refrigerated.
 You can chop the leaves and make ice cubes of them for the freezer.
 These are very convenient later when making soups and stocks.
 (The flavor of dried Parsley is not anything like that of fresh.)
+This alone is a good reason to grow some all year on the windowsill!

 Do not overlook the stems.
 They have a richer flavor than the leaves.
 Use them in soups and stocks.